 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-If you want to see an untouched part of China, hidden beneath the glare of modernisation, then a visit to the hutongs in Beijing is a must-see during your time in the city.
+If you want to see an untouched part of China, hidden beneath the glare of modernisation, then visiting hutongs in Beijing is a must-see during your time in the city.

 Although tours of the hutongs are available, I chose to explore them without being on a time limit.
 Big blue signs point the way on the main streets (highlighting the hutong neighbourhood name) and red signs on the wall will mark the specific hutong street you are entering.

-When you stroll through the tiny lanes a map isn’t needed (not would it be that helpful); getting lost is all part of fun and as the hutongs are set on a grid system, it’s not hard to get back out!
+When you stroll through the tiny lanes a map isn’t needed (nor would it be that helpful); getting lost is all part of the fun and as the hutongs are set on a grid system, it’s not hard to get back out!

 Neatly arranged, the conditions here remain poorer than other parts of the city.
 However, there is still beauty to be found – I especially loved the architecture and doorways; simple yet beautiful.

 I never once felt uneasy when visiting a hutong although I wouldn’t advise walking around them late at night.
 Some of the outer hutong streets, that connect to the main streets in the area, have great street food and cheap beer where you will be welcomed by the locals for a midnight feast, but I would never advise wandering alone deep within the hutong neighbourhood itself.

 Being narrow and slightly hidden away, the hutongs could well be the ideal area for opportunists to strike and with one of my first hostels being located right on an outer hutong street, I knew it didn’t feel right to go any further in.